West Virginia Retirement Guide

 If you have been thinking about making a move to one of the best places to retire in West Virginia, we can help you make an informed choice.
 The reviews on this site give important information about real estate prices; what makes each community special and not so special; along with important facts about the cultural, economic, medical, and transportation available in West Virginia.

 This website will give you useful information about the best places to retire in West Virginia, including the top active adult retirement communities.
 Updated March 2020.

-West Virginia, the Mountain State, had just over 1.8 million people in 2015 with a relatively old median age of 42 and 18.3% of the population over 65.
+West Virginia, the Mountain State, had just over 1.8 million people in 2020 with a relatively old median age of 42 and 18.3% of the population over 65.
 Located in Appalachia, West Virginia is a crossroads between the east and midwest and the north and south.
 One of the nicest things about this state are its friendly people; some say they are the friendliest folks in the U.S. It is mostly small cities like Morgantown, Charleston, Huntington, Parkersburg, Wheeling, and Wierton, along with many small towns and rural areas.
 The state is known for outstanding outdoor recreation in its mountains, lakes, and rivers.

 The Wikipedia entry for West Virginia has more facts.